 This is also a recommendation we can get behind:

 So we will fight back to ensure Nazi terrorism never becomes mainstream – never becomes an accepted reality.
 Prejudice is a learned skill and something that can be undone.
 Avoiding this uncomfortable dialogue only allows a vacuum for this type of rhetoric to grow.
 So embrace the hard conversations and remember to be extra kind in the days ahead.
-When things seem dark we like to think about our favorite Wonder Woman quote:
+When things seem dark I like to think about my favorite Wonder Woman quote:

 “Only love will truly save the world”